prog8185-f22/FinalWebProject/README.md

 ![architecture diagaram](https://user-images.githubusercontent.com/71631447/207440494-fb2ce5c2-8dfb-4551-a4b6-9aefc2518e19.png)

 An overview of all the requirements for the front-end:
-Visual Studio Code and browser
+Visual Studio Code and node

 An overview of all the requirements for the back-end:
 Firebase